 What events do you have for parents and children during the year?

-Our school offers a variety of family activities that coincide with special occasions such as Halloween, Christmas, and other Japanese and international holidays.
-We host our Spring Carnival each year in April to which everyone, including the surrounding community, is invited.
-We also host the Nerima Ward Disaster Preparedness Day, the Choose Japan Education Fair, and multiple other events and performances to which families are welcome.
+Our school offers a variety of family activities that coincide with special occasions such as Halloween, Winter Concert, Spring Carnival, Family Days, Sports Day, and other Japanese and international holidays.
 Please see our calendar for specific dates and opportunities.
 All events showcase the achievements and progress of the children to our entire community.

 What about potty training?
 My child still wears a diaper.

-We have potty training and diaper service, but only at the Meguro Campus.
+We have potty training and diaper service only in K2 at Meguro Campus.
 We have experienced female teachers who help train the children and will change their diapers until they have learned to use toilet facilities properly.
 All students enrolling at the Hikarigaoka Campus must already be potty trained in order to enroll.

 Does your school have insurance?